Crashedmind/PlayingWithPlantUMLSource/docs/index.rst

 *******************************************************************************
-Welcome to Playing with PlantUML!
+Welcome to The Hitchhiker's Guide to PlantUML!
 *******************************************************************************

 .. _vision: https://www.scaledagileframework.com/vision/